hkaraoguz/soma/README.md

     ```
     $ roslaunch mongodb_store mongodb_store.launch db_path:=<path_to_db>
     ```
 By default, the SOMa data are stored in `somadata` database.
-The collections under this database are `object` for SOMA objects, `roi` for SOMA rois and `map` for 2D occupancy maps.
+The collections under this database are `object` for SOMa objects, `roi` for SOMa rois and `map` for 2D occupancy maps.

 SOMa map manager
 ----------------
 SOMa is based on the assumption that all the data are with respect to 2D global map frame.
-So it is **mandatory to publish a 2D map using SOMA map manager** before using any other component of SOMa.
+So it is **mandatory to publish a 2D map using SOMa map manager** before using any other component of SOMa.
 This node is used for storing, reading and publishing 2D map:
 ```
 $ rosrun soma_map_manager soma_map_manager_node.py --mapname <map_name>
 ```